saiflund/finalCapstone/README.md

 This program has the functionality of a simple task management system This program is designed for a small business to help it to manage tasks assigned to each member of a team

+The program was created using Visual Studio Code, though it can be ran in any IDE.
+Open the file and run it, the initial login is always 'admin' and 'password'

 The program allows the admin to register users to a database, add tasks to corresponding users and view all tasks assigned to all users using the following functions: reg_user add_task